 Stair Lift Advantages

-- Cost-effective and affordable
+- They are cost-effective and affordable

-- Increases independence in your home
+- Stair lifts increase independence in your home

-- Reliable and practical
+- They are reliable and practical

-- Prevents accidents
+- Stair lifts prevent accidents

 Stair Lift Disadvantages

 Although stair lifts are an excellent mobility tool, they are not without potential drawbacks.
 Disadvantages of stair lifts include: